 Brenda Sturgis is the author of 10 Turkeys in the Road - illustrated by David Slonim (Marshall Cavendish/Amazon/Scholastic 2011), The Lake Where Loon Lives – illustrated by Brooke Carleton (Islandport Press 2014) and Touchdown - illustrated by Trey Chavez (MeeGenius 2014).
 Her latest picture book, Still A Family, came out in 2017 and was named a top 100 book from the New York Public Library, a top 20 book from Mighty Girl and placed on the NYC Department of Education Booklist in 2020.
 You can visit her at http://www.brendareevessturgis.com/home.html.

 Laura Roettiger has enjoyed working with children ever since she was no longer considered a child herself.
-She was a reading specialist and elementary teacher in Chicago, IL before moving to the Rocky Mountains of Colorado where she worked in Environmental Education and is now a mentor for reading and writing at a STEM school.
+She was a reading specialist and elementary teacher in Chicago, IL before moving to the Rocky Mountains of Colorado where she worked in Environmental Education, as a mentor for reading and writing at a STEM school, and as a tutor for both children and adults.
 Her superpower is encouraging curiosity in children and letting them know she believes in them.
 She has three children of her own whose curiosity and creativity led all of them into STEM related professions.
-ALIANA REACHES FOR THE MOON, will be released by Eifrig Publishing in February 2019.
+ALIANA REACHES FOR THE MOON, released by Eifrig Publishing in February 2019.
 Visit Laura online at: www.LauraRoettigerBooks.com.

 Vicky Rubin is an author and illustrator.
 Her books are in prose, and her rhyming poems have appeared in CRICKET and SPIDER magazines.
 She offers detailed, multi-round critiques and editorial services.
 In her crits, she looks at voice, language, character, story, plot, pacing, structure and the takeaway.
 She's glad to answer your questions about the critique process.
 She has over 20 years of professional experience as a writer, proofreader, and copyeditor.
 Her goal is to work with you to make your story as strong as possible.
 Visit her at http://doodlesoop.com.